KIT (gene): Anti-KIT therapies

 KIT is a proto-oncogene, meaning that overexpression or mutations of this protein can lead to cancer.
 Seminomas, a subtype of testicular germ cell tumors, frequently have activating mutations in exon 17 of KIT.
 In addition, the gene encoding KIT is frequently overexpressed and amplified in this tumor type, most commonly occurring as a single gene amplicon.
 Mutations of KIT have also been implicated in leukemia, a cancer of hematopoietic progenitors, melanoma, mast cell disease, and gastrointestinal stromal tumors (GISTs).
 The efficacy of imatinib (trade name Gleevec), a KIT inhibitor, is determined by the mutation status of KIT:

 When the mutation has occurred in exon 11 (as is the case many times in GISTs), the tumors are responsive to imatinib.
 However, if the mutation occurs in exon 17 (as is often the case in seminomas and leukemias), the receptor is not inhibited by imatinib.
-In those cases other inhibitors such as dasatinib and nilotinib can be used.
+In those cases other inhibitors such as dasatinib Avapritinib or nilotinib can be used.
 Researchers investigated the dynamic behavior of wild type and mutant D816H KIT receptor, and emphasized the extended A-loop (EAL) region (805-850) by conducting computational analysis.
 Their atomic investigation of mutant KIT receptor which emphasized on the EAL region provided a better insight into the understanding of the sunitinib resistance mechanism of the KIT receptor and could help to discover new therapeutics for KIT-based resistant tumor cells in GIST therapy.

 The preclinical agent, KTN0182A, is an anti-KIT, pyrrolobenzodiazepine (PBD)-containing antibody-drug conjugate which shows anti-tumor activity in vitro and in vivo against a range of tumor types.